radiantone/emergefs/README.md

 <img src="./img/logo.png" width="200">

-Serverless, distributed, computational, object file system
+Serverless, object-oriented, distributed file system

 > emerge combines the notion of an object persistent store and service API mesh into one design as a distributed filesystem.